Aviva falls on Friends Life merger plan doubts

-LONDON Shares in insurer Aviva (AV.L) fell more than five percent on Monday reflecting uncertainty about the potential benefits of the company's 5.6 billion pound (8.79 billion US dollar) plan to merge with rival Friends Life FLG.L
+LONDON Shares in British insurer Aviva fell more than five percent on Monday reflecting uncertainty about the potential benefits of the company's 5.6 billion pound (8.79 billion US dollar) plan to merge with rival Friends Life

 The two insurers have agreed outline terms for a possible all-share deal, in which Aviva would offer a 15 percent premium to Friends Life's share price to give those investors a 26 percent stake in the new company.